Khadrala

 Khadrala is located in tehsil Rohru of Himachal Pradesh.
 It is one of the oldest trading centers of upper Shimla lying adjacent to old Hindustan-Tibet Road.

-It is an historic place which has been visited by the former prime minister Pt.
-Jawaharlal Nehru along with his daughter Mrs. Indira Gandhi.
+It is an historic place which has been visited by the former prime minister Pandit Jawaharlal Nehru along with his daughter Indira Gandhi.

 It has a post office and a bank, one of the oldest in upper Shimla.
 It also provides a beautiful view of the green Mandalgarh Valley containing various fauna and flora.
 Chanshal and Mural Danda peaks are visible from here.